How do I schedule a meeting directly in Zoom?

 - Mute participants upon entry – Checking this box automatically mutes participants’ audio when they join the meeting.
 Participants will be able to unmute themselves at any time.

-- Enable waiting room – If this is selected, participants will enter a “waiting room” before they can officially join the meeting.
+- Enable waiting room (Optional) – If this is selected, participants will enter a “waiting room” before they can officially join the meeting.
 The host can then determine who is allowed to enter using the Participants Panel.
+As of 9/27/2020, Zoom will have increased security, and will require either a passcode or a waiting room on every meeting.
+The waiting room can also be enabled/disabled during a meeting via the Security Icon or the Participants Panel.

 - Record the meeting automatically - If you want to record your Zoom meeting automatically, during the time the Zoom meeting is scheduled for, select this option, then select "Cloud".
 See: Recording a Zoom meeting